Maximal discs of Weil-Petersson class in $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$: Maximal discs of Weil-Petersson class

-To complete the proof of the claim, it is enough to show that the differential of $\mathrm{Mess}:T^*T_0(1) \to T_0(1)\times T_0(1)$ is an isomorphism by the inverse function theorem.
-This will be proved in Proposition \ref{p:diffeo}. \end{proof}
+To complete the proof of the claim, it suffices to show that the differential of the map $\mathrm{Mess}:T^*T_0(1) \to T_0(1)\times T_0(1)$ is an isomorphism.
+Then, by the inverse function theorem, the proof will be completed.
+This will be established in Proposition \ref{p:diffeo}. \end{proof}